Donald Zilkha: Career

 Zilkha joined J.P.
 Morgan in 1973 and worked for the bank in positions of increasing responsibility in tax incentivized transactions, restructuring and mergers & acquisitions.
 In 1982, he joined James D. Wolfensohn & Company where he had responsibility in mergers & acquisitions and venture capital.
 In 1987, Zilkha formed his own investment advisory boutique, Zilkha & Company, focused on strategic development and mergers & acquisition transaction for blue chip Australian and European companies.
 By 1994, Zilkha assumed a principal role in the acquisition of Colt's Manufacturing Company, the historic American firearms manufacturer.
 The company had struggled in Chapter 11 for four years and Zilkha bought 95% of the business which he restructured over 19 years.
 Subsequently, Zilkha and his firm became involved in several other private equity transactions.
 In 1999, Zilkha established Zilkha Venture Partners.
 In 2001, Zilkha became associated with Yale's Sachem Ventures.
 In 2008, Zilkha formed Zilkha Partners L.P. which has a concentrated portfolio of investments in US publicly traded small capitalization companies.

+Zilkha has been chairman of Colt’s Manufacturing Co LLC, and a director of Fluid-Screen, Inc and LV Investors LLC.